Twilio Messaging

 AccountSid

 .
-For better security, this Node works by using a dedicated API key instead of using your primary authentication tokens. - Navigate to the Account Info section at the bottom of the page, and click on the Go to API Keys link.
+For security, the Node authenticates with an API key SID and secret rather than your master Auth Token. - Navigate to the Account Info section at the bottom of the page, and click on the Go to API Keys link.

 - Create a new API Key, or use an existing one.
 We recommend a key of type Standard for the best security.
 Copy the generated